-Drivers do not need a GB or UK sticker to drive in most countries (except Spain, Cyprus and Malta) if their number plate includes the GB or, from 28 September UK, identifier with the Union flag (i.e. the Union Jack).
+Drivers do not need a UK sticker to drive in most countries (except Spain, Cyprus and Malta) if their number plate includes the UK identifier with the Union flag (i.e. the Union Jack).

-Vehicles registered in Great Britain or Northern Ireland do not need to display a GB or UK sticker to drive in Ireland.
+Vehicles registered in Great Britain or Northern Ireland do not need to display a UK sticker to drive in Ireland.

 - a European flag symbol